Parsa-Sedigh/ardan-go-service-with-kubernetes/pamphlets/day-3.md

 Instead of using `usersummary` as the package name in cview, use the same folder structure as in the core layer(preserve the core domain), so create a user package that has a user folder and inside that folder, the views that their main domain is user, exist.

+DB views are the only place that we can use JOINs between domains.
+But eventually at some point, you wanna get rid of the views and use the event system to make this a table.

 ## 21-Database Support
 Your DB shouldn't be running inside the k8s cluster.
 Because the cluster is about the ability to be restarted.
 But there are DBs that have been designed to run in k8s.
 But traditional DBs need to run outside of cluster, in a cloud env.
 But in the local env(dev env), we wanna bring it up and